Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 Users should consider some of the challenges and limitations that arise from the nature of this tool.
 In particular, this software relies on Google’s CSE API, a free online tool to retrieve information similar to the way a user would perform a Google Search.
 Because this method requires news media to be present in the internet, in a recognizable online format, Articulate is inherently limited to applications in recent decades, and may be insufficient when the purpose of the study is to assess multi-decadal trends expanding prior to the internet era.
 This is coupled with the limitation that Articulate searches from a certain date to the present, thus it is most practical to search for articles within a relatively recent time period.

-Similarly, because Articulate goes through a mechanistic process of looking for relevant information in the form of specific keywords and specific dates in news articles, there may be cases where results are falsely reported despite being irrelevant (e.g. a sports team in a winning drought, a flood of support for charity). ***Users should be careful to manually check Articulate output results for relevance as needed.*** This challenges is also faced by users querying from proprietary databases.
+Similarly, because Articulate goes through a mechanistic process of looking for relevant information in the form of specific keywords and specific dates in news articles, there may be cases where results are falsely reported despite being irrelevant (e.g. a sports team in a winning drought, a flood of support for charity). ***Users should be careful to manually check Articulate output results for relevance as needed.*** This challenge is also faced by users querying from proprietary databases.

 ## 4. Contributing